ariviom/cobble/memory/active-context.md

 - Rebrickable proxy Route Handlers implemented for search and inventory.
 - Set search UI with debounce and link to set pages.
 - Virtualized inventory table with images, owned input, bulk actions, and total missing.
-- Replaced sort keys for required/owned/missing and the group-by-category toggle with a new tabbed filter bar (All, Missing, Owned, plus per-category tabs) with horizontal scroll and arrow controls.
+- Inventory controls refactored into an `useInventoryViewModel` hook that centralizes filtering, sorting, grouping, and derived metadata, keeping `InventoryTable` mostly presentational.
+- Inventory table now sorts by name, color, size, category, and supports grouping, with filtering by missing/owned, parent categories, and colors.
 - Search bar: moved label above, added inline clear “x” with enlarged touch target.
 - Owned persistence implemented in `app/store/owned.ts` with versioned storage key, cache-first reads, and debounced writes using `requestIdleCallback` when available.
+- Export modal implemented with Rebrickable CSV and BrickLink wanted list CSV generation.
+- Optional BrickLink pricing implemented via `/api/prices/bricklink` and `useInventoryPrices`, now triggered manually per set via a "Get prices" action in the set top bar.

 ## Next Steps

-Finish search parsing fix, then validate CSV exports against Rebrickable and BrickLink import validators.
-Iterate on tab filtering UX and performance if needed.
+- Validate CSV exports against Rebrickable and BrickLink import validators and adjust mappings as needed.
+- Implement and harden Supabase auth and persistence (initially for user sets/status, with a migration path for owned/pinned data).
+- Iterate on pricing performance and UX if test sets show noticeable lag or confusing totals.

 ## Active Decisions and Considerations

-- No auth, no external account linking.
+- No auth, no external account linking in the current deployed MVP; Supabase-backed simple accounts are the next major feature.
-- Pricing and rarity deferred.
+- Pricing and rarity: only a coarse BrickLink-based price estimate is in scope; advanced analytics and rarity metrics remain out of scope.
 - BrickOwl export deferred; focus on Rebrickable + BrickLink CSV.
 - Server-only Rebrickable access; no client key exposure; no scraping.
-- Accessibility: basic keyboard navigation acceptable for MVP.
+- Accessibility: basic keyboard navigation acceptable for MVP; dropdowns/sheets still use custom keyboard handling and should be audited post-auth.